antonidag/myblog/content/en/posts/bicep-what-if/index.md

 ---
-title: "Optimize Azure Deployments: Bicep What-If for Seamless Operations Azure Deployment Anxiety?😬 Try Bicep What-If for Instant Relief!🍾"
+title: "Optimize Azure Deployments: Bicep What-If for Seamless Operations"
 date: 2024-02-20T15:53:00+00:00
 draft: false
 description:
 ---

 ## Background
-There is a lot of difference ways to make sure the right resources are deployed and changed.
-Most likely this is managed by peer reviews, however looking at code and determine the changes is not always that simple.
-How do you know whats being changed or created when you deploy infrastructure?
+There are many different ways to ensure that the right resources are deployed and changed.
+Most likely, this is managed by peer reviews.
+However, looking at code and determining the changes is not always a simple task.
+How do you know what's being changed or created when you deploy infrastructure?

-In this blog we look into bicep what if deployments, and how they can help you making sure you are deploying the right thing!
-We will do this by creating a github action workflow by using the Azure cli to build, validate and make a what if deployment.
+In this blog, we'll delve into Bicep what-if deployments and how they can help you ensure that you are deploying the right thing!
+We will do this by creating a GitHub Action pipeline using the Azure CLI to build, validate, and perform a what-if deployment.

 ## Introducing Bicep 💪
 Bicep is a domain-specific language (DSL) that uses declarative syntax to deploy Azure resources.
 In a Bicep file, you define the infrastructure you want to deploy to Azure, and then use that file throughout the development lifecycle to repeatedly deploy your infrastructure.